How To Write A Food Blog Post That’ll Get Your Readers Salivating For More

 It doesn’t matter what food blog niche you’re focusing on.

-But there are a few things extra that it should include.
+But there are a few extra things that it should include.

 Namely, if it’s a recipe post, it’ll include a section near the end that’s the recipe “card”.